 The first thing you will notice afterward is your fantastic new set of teeth – perhaps even better than the originals!

 After that initial elation, you will need to focus on your recovery.

 Most patients experience some discomfort that may last for a few days as the anesthetic wears off.
 This pain should not be severe.
 If it is, you should contact us for a check-up.

 You’ll also need to allow time for osseointegration to occur – where the implant posts fuse with your jawbone.
 This process takes between three to six months.

 In light of this, you’ll need to adjust your diet during the recovery period, eating only soft foods for the first six to eight weeks and avoiding anything particularly hard, crunchy, or chewy for the full healing period.
 By following sensible eating habits, you will maximize the chance that the procedure will be successful.

 What You Can Eat and What to Avoid

-What you can eat changes depends on the length of time elapsed since surgery.
+What you can eat changes depending on the length of time elapsed since surgery.